Malala Yousafzai becomes the youngest recipient of the Nobel Peace Prize

 Malala was riding home from school on Tuesday, October 9, 2012.

-Gunmen halted the van ferrying her through her native Swat Valley, one of the most conservative regions in Pakistan.
+Gunmen halted the van ferrying Malala Yousafzai through her native Swat Valley, one of the most conservative regions in Pakistan.
 They demanded that other girls in the vehicle identify her.
 Malala had faced frequent death threats in the past.

-She was pointed out.
+Some of the girls pointed her out.
 At least one gunman opened fire, wounding three girls.
-Two suffered nonlethal injuries, but bullets struck Malala in the head and neck.
+Two suffered non-life-threatening injuries, but bullets struck Malala in the head and neck.

 The bus driver hit the gas.
 The assailants got away.